inspectorkakui/inspectorkakui.github.io/README.md

 # Torch AI

-This repository contains the source code for my Torch AI website, showcasing my services and portfolio as a freelance prompt engineer.
+This repository contains the source code for my Torch AI website, showcasing specialized prompt engineering services for small businesses and entrepreneurs.

 ## About